How to Sue a Doctor in Florida, USA?

 Simply contact the doctor’s office and ask for a copy of everything.
 This should include all notes from the doctor and other staff as well as lab work and medical imaging such as X-Rays or CAT-Scans.
 If the incident occurred at a hospital, check with their medical records department for this information.
-If you involved in this and need legal help call our Fort Myers personal injury lawyer.
+If you are involved in this and need legal help call our Fort Myers personal injury lawyer.

 If the medical incident that injured you occurred at a hospital, such as with a botched surgery or a post-operative infection, then you must inform the hospital as well.
 This will launch an internal investigation into the incident.
 When you contact the hospital, you should also inform them that you want to be included in the investigation.
 They should contact you about providing your side of the story on the record.
 This can also help with later litigation as the hospital may uncover evidence during this investigation to sue a doctor or hospital for a medical negligence lawsuit.

 Patients Can Die As a Result of These “Adverse Events”